arora-amit37/cvrptw_simulated_annealing/README.md

 ## Input Data

 The input data includes detailed information about the 30 customers whose waste needs to be processed in 4 waste processing facilities.
 Each customer has a specific volume of demand, and containers of various sizes are used to meet these demands.
 The trucks start their routes from the depot in Kampenhout and must return to the depot by 5 PM.
-Constraints related to time windows, waste type, waste processing facility, and customer-specific requirements are defined in Table 1.
+Constraints related to time windows, waste type, waste processing facility, and customer-specific requirements are defined in the section below.

 Please refer to the provided sample example for the format of the input data, including client locations, types of containers, and types of companies.
 ![sample (1)](https://github.com/arora-amit37/cvrptw_simulated_annealing/assets/50020662/e2f2c53c-5094-4145-a98c-b814ac467634)